vsoch/uptodate/docs/docs/user-guide/user-guide.md

     Modified: 0
 ```

-To update an entire directory of Dockerfile:
+To update an entire directory of `Dockerfile`s:

 ```bash
 $ ./uptodate dockerfile /path/to/directory